Beles Christian Education Fund

 How to Apply

-Applications may be submitted for funding to support classroom programs, all-school programs or curricula that specifically teach these priorities.
+Applications may be submitted for funding to support classroom programs, all-school programs or curricula that specifically teach these priorities as part of their curriculum.